caiusdebucean/Paper-Analysis/YOLACT/Yolact-Analysis-Real-Time-Instance-Segmentation.md

-# How do masks work in Yolact and how can we improve them for smaller objects
+#YOLACT: Real-time Instance Segmentation

-The following analysis is based on _Yolact and Yolact++: Real-time Instance Segmentation_ papers:
+The following analysis is based on _YOLACT and YOLACT++: Real-time Instance Segmentation_ papers:
 1. https://arxiv.org/abs/1904.02689
 2. https://arxiv.org/abs/1912.06218

-And on the code found at https://github.com/dbolya/yolact.
+The code found on this GitHub [repository](https://github.com/dbolya/yolact).

+### Introduction

+_YOLACT_ is a novel method for real-time instance segmentation.
+This means that the output is represented by multiple masks, one for each instance of a detected object.
+This analysis aims to review, reproduce and improve _YOLACT_.

+## How do masks work in Yolact and how can we improve them for smaller objects

+Besides reproducing the paper, I choose to study further and try to come forward with a few internal solutions to one of _YOLACT's_ weakness: small objects or rather featureless objects (because of downsampling loss of texture).
+In order to to that I will first explain some details.

 ### There are 2 options to generate masks in the code:
 In the  *config.py* file the class Config has 2 variables: